systemd/systemd/docs/ENVIRONMENT.md

 * `$SYSTEMD_RDRAND=0` — if set, the RDRAND instruction will never be used, even if the CPU supports it.

+* `$SYSTEMD_SECCOMP=0` – if set, seccomp filters will not be enforced, even if support for it is compiled in and available in the kernel.

+* `$SYSTEMD_LOG_SECCOMP=1` — if set, system calls blocked by seccomp filtering, for example in systemd-nspawn, will be logged to the audit log, if the current kernel version supports this.

 systemctl:

 * `$SYSTEMCTL_FORCE_BUS=1` — if set, do not connect to PID1's private D-Bus